openaps/docs/docs/docs/walkthrough/phase-1/nightscout-setup.md

 </tr>
 <tr>
 <th>PUSHOVER lines</th>
 <td>Can be left blank for now.
-See PUSHOVER section if you want to integrate PUSHOVER notifications with NS later.</td>
+If you decide to use Pushover later, you can come back and add your info to these lines.</td>
 </tr>
 <tr>
 <th>CUSTOM_TITLE</th>